 GoodSync Server for Android makes your device discoverable from any other computer running GoodSync or GoodSync Explorer.
 Once installed, simply connect your devices using GoodSync Connect and you may:

-- Connect to your Android device via internet or cellular data no matter where it is.
+- Connect to your Android device via the internet or cellular data no matter where it is.

 - Sync files between a computer and an Android device.